chrisnadp/AgeRanger/README.md

+The app is set up to look for the db under C:\Temp

 AgeRanger is a world leading application designed to identify person's age group!
 The only problem with it is...
 It is not implemented - except a SQLite DB called AgeRanger.db.